-Negatives of expansion

-- Road closures will impact traffic diversion of road users, so those with disability car licence may have to park outside of the location identified for road closure. - Noise and footfall traffic in the town could impact residents that live directly in the area - Consideration on promotion to those that have hearing and visual impairment. - Consideration is needed for advertising/promotion to those with hearing and visual impairment
+Positive of expansion Negatives of expansion Wider choice of products to suit all Road closures will impact traffic ages and abilities. diversion of road users, so those with disability car licence may have Reducing travel to bigger towns for to park outside of the location shopping, saving those with disabilities and age having to get identified for road closure. transport Noise and footfall traffic in the town Road closure for markets allows could impact residents that live directly in the area easier access for pushchairs, wheelchair users and those with Consideration on promotion to those that have hearing and visual physical disabilities.
+Opening hours will align with impairment. general trading for high street Consideration is needed for businesses which suits all ages and advertising/promotion to those with disabilities hearing and visual impairment